catalystneuro/neuroconv/README.md

 sphinx-build -b html docs ./docs/_build/
 ```

 This builds the html under `/docs/_build/` (from your root directory, where you have installed `nwb-conversion-tools`).
-This allows you to review the output and build process localy before any modification.
+This allows you to review the outcome of the process localy before commiting code.